Olympic BMX cycling hopeful critically injured in race crash - WHIZ News

-CANBERRA, Australia (AP) — Australian Olympic BMX cycling hopeful Kai Sakakibara is in a medically-induced coma in Canberra Hospital after sustaining serious head injuries in aweekend acing accident.
+CANBERRA, Australia (AP) — Australian Olympic BMX cycling hopeful Kai Sakakibara is in a medically-induced coma in Canberra Hospital after sustaining serious head injuries in a weekend racing accident.

 The 23-year-old rider underwent surgery on Sunday morning to relieve pressure on his brain following the Saturday crash.
 Described as being in a critical but stable condition, Sakakibara is expected to remain in a coma for the next two weeks.